Imagine what you could do if you could master your personal productivity, your time management, and your work-life balance?

 This helps you see the forest from the trees.
 For example, your three wins for the year are a higher level than your three wins for the month, and your three wins for the week are a higher-level than your three wins for the day.

-2. Monday Vision, Daily Outcomes, and Friday Reflection.
+2. Monday Vision, Daily Wins, and Friday Reflection.

 3. Hot Spots.